Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 Figure~\ref{fig:fig3}(c) shows the number of unstable modes $N_+$, defined as the number of Fourier modes with positive Floquet exponent.
 This number grows linearly with the system area, $N_+\sim L^2$, meaning that it is extensive.

-This is a strong indication that the number of positive Lyapunov exponents in the emerging chaotic state also scales with the system area, which is a hallmark of extensive spatio-temporal chaos~\cite{xi2000extensive,tajima2002microextensive}, which we analyze now further.
+\textit{Evidence for extensive spatio-temporal chaos (ESTC).} {We proceed further beyond the linear Floquet stability analysis by calculating the Lyapunov exponents characterizing the exponential rate of separation of infinitesimally close trajectories in the steady state~(see~\cite{SM} for the numerical method).
+Figure~\ref{fig:fig4}(a) shows the Lyapunov exponents $\lambda_m$, sorted in descending order, in the chaotic regime.
+The largest Lyapunov exponent is positive.
+Moreover, the number of positive Lyapunov exponents $N_+^{\rm Lya}$ scales extensively with the system size as $L^2$, which is a hallmark of ESTC~\cite{xi2000extensive,tajima2002microextensive}.
+In~\cite{SM}, we show that the Kolmogorov-Sinai entropy is also extensive, the velocity-velocity correlations are short-ranged, and the energy spectrum is broad, which all point towards ESTC. }